 “As a grassroots-to-global organization, Access Now defends and extends the digital rights of people and communities at risk by fighting for human rights in the digital age through direct technical support, strategic advocacy, grassroots grantmaking, and convenings such as RightsCon.”

 $25,000 to Algorithmic Justice League (AJL)

 “AJL’s harms reporting platform aims to capture people's lived experiences with AI harms, connect them with resources, and identify areas where there are no or few resources.”

 $25,000 to Bits of Freedom

-"Bits of Freedom shapes internet policy in the Netherlands and Brussels through advocacy, campaigning and litigation, because we believe in an open and just society, in which people can hold power accountable and effectively question the status quo."
+“Bits of Freedom shapes tech policy in order to facilitate an open and just society, in which people can hold power accountable and effectively question the status quo.”

 "The Competition Law Forum is a centre of excellence for European competition and antitrust policy and law at the British Institute of International and Comparative Law (BIICL)."

 $25,000 to the Center for Critical Internet Inquiry (C2i2)